 There are additional costs and charges detailed on the Vanguard website, including a breakdown of costs for each individual fund.

 Is Vanguard safe?

 Vanguard is authorised and regulated by the Financial Conduct Authority (FCA).

 Your investments are covered up to £85,000 by the Financial Services Compensation Scheme (FSCS).
 You are covered if Vanguard were to go bust (but not if you lose your money because your investments don’t go to plan).

-Vanguard customers found it quick and easy to set up their account with Vanguard and find that its prices are reasonable.
+Vanguard customers found it to be good value, easy to use and to have low fees.
 Those who needed to contact its customer service found its staff to be helpful and informative.

 Vanguard seems like it was designed with both inexperienced and experienced investors in mind.
 It has options that would suit both parties, allowing beginners to invest based on their approach to risk and experienced investors to create their own portfolio.

 Its main downside is that you can only invest in Vanguard funds.
 With many other investment platforms, you are able to buy Vanguard funds as well as others.
 This isn’t a major downfall if you only intend to do so, but if you want to invest in others, there are options available that still allow you to invest in Vanguard funds.

 If you like Vanguard, get started by visiting its website and opening an account.
 Still not sure?
 Compare all platforms with our comparison table.

 Frequently asked questions